GeospatialResearch/Digital-Twins/README.md

    conda env create -f environment.yml conda activate digitaltwin
    ```
-   Many IDEs will allow you to use the conda environment to assist in code analysis,
-   and the environment is required to run the code.
+   _While this is running, you can continue with the other steps until using the environment._

 1. Create a file called `.env` in the project root, copy the contents of `.env.template` and fill in all blank fields.